Moviestar (Stereophonics song)

-"Moviestar" is a single by Welsh rock band Stereophonics.
-It was the fourth and final single released from You Gotta Go There to Come Back and the first Stereophonics single released following the sacking of drummer Stuart Cable.
+"Moviestar" is a song by Welsh rock band Stereophonics, included on later editions of their fourth studio album, You Gotta Go There to Come Back.
+It was released as the fourth and final single from the album and was the first Stereophonics single released following the sacking of drummer Stuart Cable.
 The single peaked at number five on the UK Singles Chart, number 26 on the Irish Singles Chart, and number 85 on the Dutch Top 100.

 Background

 A demo version of the song was released online in 2003 via the band's official website in a section called "The Place", where people would send a mobile phone text message (costing £1) to receive an access code to download the song in MP3 format.
 Due to high popularity and demand, the song was then fully mastered and finalized and released as a CD and DVD single on 9 February 2004.
 "Moviestar" was then included on a re-issue of the band's 2003 album, You Gotta Go There to Come Back.